WBC Count and Function: How White Blood Cells Protect You

 What are the Symptoms of a High WBC Count?

-If the doctor finds that your body is producing more white blood cells, it is commonly known as leukocytosis.
-The signs and symptoms of a low white blood cell count are:
+If the doctor finds that your body is producing more white blood cells, it is commonly known as leucocytosis.
+Common causes of a high white blood cell count (leucocytosis) include:

 • Responses to an allergy, which might be due to an asthma attack